oathar/cobol-check-automation/README.md

 # cobol-check-automation
-This repository is for testing COBOL code.
+This repository is for testing COBOL programs.